robincamille/bot-tutorial-jumpstart-2020/README.md

 3. Copy Consumer Key/Secret and Access Key/Secret to **credentials.template** and save as a new file named **credentials.py**

+4. (Optional) Follow @bots4lib, which will follow & retweet bots made in this workshop

 ## Basic bot: mybot.py

 This script is a basic Twitter bot.
 It will tweet three things from a **list** inside the script.